sitamgithub-MSIT/MalDetect/README.md

 # MalDetect: A Deep Learning application for Malaria Detection

-This repository contains the ML ZoomCamp Capstone Project 2, which focuses on developing a deep-learning model to predict malaria from cell images.
-The project aims to provide accurate predictions for malaria detection using deep learning techniques.
+This repository contains the application which focuses on developing a deep-learning model to predict malaria from blood cell images.
+The model is trained on a dataset of blood cell images infected with malaria and uninfected cells.
+The model is then wrapped in a Flask web application.
+The project is containerized using Docker and the Docker image is deployed on the Cloud Run service.
+The web application allows users to upload an image of a cell and get a prediction of whether the cell is infected with malaria or not.

 ## Dataset

-The project utilizes the malaria cell images dataset available on Kaggle.
+The project utilizes the malaria cell images dataset available on Kaggle also in TensorFlow datasets.
 This dataset includes images of cells infected with malaria and uninfected cells.
 The dataset link and description are provided in the `data/` directory of this repository.

 ## Project Structure

 The project is organized as follows:

-- `artifacts/`: This directory contains the serialized model as `model.h5` file.
+- `artifacts/`: This directory contains the serialized model as `malaria_model.keras` file.

 - `assets/`: This directory contains the screenshots of the web application for testing and cloud deployment.
-Also, EDA and model training results are available in this folder.
+Also, EDA and model training and tracking using comet ml, and tensorboard logs for the model.

 - `notebook/`: This directory contains the Jupyter notebooks for data preprocessing, data augmentation, model training, and performance evaluation.

-  - `1.
-EDA MALARIA.ipynb`: This notebook contains the code for exploratory data analysis.
+  - `EDA_MALARIA_CELLS.ipynb`: This notebook contains the code for exploratory data analysis.
-  - `2.
-MODEL TRAINING(model_name).ipynb`: This notebook contains the code for model training and evaluation of various models.
+  - `MODEL_TRAINING(EfficientNet).ipynb`: This notebook contains the code for EfficientNet model training and evaluation.
-  - `3.
-MODEL COMPARISON.ipynb`: This notebook contains the code for model comparison and selection of the best performing model.
+  - `MODEL_TRAINING_CometML(EfficientNet).ipynb`: This notebook contains the code for experiment tracking using Comet ML.

 - `data/`: This directory contains the dataset link and description used for training the model.

-- `src/`: This directory contains the source code for the model training script of the best-performing model.
+- `src/`: This directory contains the source code for the model training and prediction pipeline along with different components and utilities.

+  - `components/`: This directory contains the custom components for the model training and prediction pipeline.

+    - `dataset.py`: This file contains the code for loading and splitting the dataset.
+    - `augmentation.py`: This file contains the code for data augmentation applied to the dataset during training.
+    - `model.py`: This file contains the code for the model architecture used for model training.
-  - `train.py`: This file contains the code for model training and evaluation.
-It is the script for training the model based on the best-performing model notebook.
+    - `optimizer.py`: This file contains the code for the optimizer tuning used in the model training pipeline.

+  - `pipeline/`: This directory contains the code for the model training and prediction pipeline.

+    - `train_pipeline.py`: This file contains the code for the model training pipeline.
+    - `predict_pipeline.py`: This file contains the code for the prediction pipeline.

+  - `config.py`: This file contains the configuration parameters for the model training and prediction pipeline.
+  - `utils.py`: This file contains the utility functions used in the model training and prediction pipeline.
+  - `logger.py`: This file contains the code for logging while training and prediction.
+  - `exception.py`: This file contains the custom exceptions used in the project.

 - `static/`: This directory contains the CSS stylesheet and JavaScript files for the web application.